Mind Switches in Futurama and Stargate: Abstract

 \section{Abstract}

-Let $P$ be a permutation expressed as a product of nontrivial disjoint cycles.
-When writing $P$ as a product of distinct transpositions none equal to a factor of $P$, what is the smallest number of transpositions that can be used?
-We answer this question and give applications to mind-switching problems that have arisen in connection with the popular sci-fi television series {\em Futurama} and {\em Stargate SG-1}.
+We generalize two mind-switching problems that arise in connection with the popular sci-fi television series {\em Futurama} and {\em Stargate SG-1}.
+Optimal solutions to these problems are found by answering the following question about a permutation $\sigma$ expressed as a product of nontrivial disjoint cycles. ``When writing $\sigma$ as a product of distinct transpositions none equal to a factor of $\sigma$, what is the smallest number of transpositions that can be used?"